-Seattle seafood legend Renee Erickson has reprised her Ballard oyster bar—the Walrus and the Carpenter (see below)—in this breezy Capitol Hill bar splashed with sprays of seafoam green and constructed as an homage to the shores of Normandy and Brittany.
-Thus a bowl of manila clams may arrive with tarragon and rings of shallot, halibut crudo might be brightened with pickled cucumber and fresh rhubarb, brined and smoked leg of lamb may be served with the French egg sauce known as sauce gribiche—all in addition to the half dozen fresh oysters daily.
-If Melusine’s innovations are tamer than Walrus’s, they are no less satisfying—and they also include more meat.
+Renee Erickson constructed her breezy Capitol Hill corner spot, splashed with sprays of seafoam green, as homage to the shores of Normandy and Brittany.
+Thus a bowl of manila clams may arrive with tarragon and rings of shallot, halibut crudo might be brightened with pickled cucumber and fresh rhubarb, brined and smoked leg of lamb may be served with an eggy sauce gribiche—all in addition to the half dozen fresh oysters daily.
+If Melusine’s innovations are tamer than Erickson’s famed Walrus and the Carpenter, they are no less satisfying—and they also include more meat.
 (Little surprise, here alongside Erickson’s French steak house, Bateau.)

-It’s the stereotypically perfect Seattle location—dockside, screeching gulls, the smell of creosote and fried fish—with viewy outdoor pier tables in summer, so three trillion Seattle tourists leave our fair city thinking Seattle’s all about mediocre seafood served in corporate chain restaurants.
-What locals know, however, is that lurking beneath Elliott’s touristy exterior is the soul of a truly great oyster house.
-Off its 21-foot oyster bar, some 30 varieties of fresh, variously local oysters are available daily—Seattle’s best selection, respectfully treated.
+It’s the stereotypically perfect Seattle location—dockside, screeching gulls—with viewy outdoor pier tables in summer, so three trillion Seattle tourists leave our fair city thinking Seattle’s all about mediocre seafood served in corporate chain restaurants.
+What locals know, however, is that lurking beneath Elliott’s touristorama exterior is the soul of a truly great oyster house.
+Off its 21-foot oyster bar, as many as 30 varieties of fresh, variously local oysters are available daily—Seattle’s best selection, respectfully treated.